 I wrote a post “7 Reasons Why I Can’t Do Free” in June, 2012.
 The post received a lot of comments, social shares and more importantly a lot of people contacted me privately about it.

 I actually didn’t intend on creating a program related directly on this subject.
 But from the questions I received and the comments left, I was able to create a framework for a training program I called “Converting Free to Paid.”
 Every topic covered on the program came directly as a result of feedback/questions I received from those who read the original post.
 I did not include everything people mentioned; I chose to focus on those items which I know I have solid expertise in and can deliver high quality training on.
 Based on feedback from the original run of the program, I’ve made some tweaks to the content.

 It took me less than 24 hours from the time I published the original post until the training program went live.

 In this post, I’ve shared the difference between positioning for free versus paid, gave you a step-by-step plan for transitioning and shared one of my own experiences that’s unfolded on this blog.
 All of this is about doing things in a non-sleazy manner where you’re actually offering valuable solutions to problems people may have.
-If you want to receive the rest of the series via email as it is published, make sure to sign up for my daily updates:

 Have you used this formula?
 Any thoughts to share?